openconfig/featureprofiles/feature/experimental/system/gnmi/benchmarking/ate_tests/drained_configuration_convergence_time/README.md

         *   Measure time between t=0 and all IS-IS sessions on ATE to report DUT as overloaded.
     *   IS-IS metric change:
-        *   A t=0, send Set to DUT marking IS-IS metric as changed for all IS-IS interfaces.
+        *   At t=0, send Set to DUT marking IS-IS metric as changed for all IS-IS interfaces.
         *   Measure time between t=0 and all IS-IS sessions on ATE to report changed metric.